csswizardry/csswizardry.github.com/_posts/2026-08-20-how-to-find-an-exact-gmail-thread-with-codex-or-claude.md

 {% include cross-sell.html %}

-When the exact source matters, preserve the complete `Message-ID`, ask the agent to retrieve Gmail’s returned thread, then ask what you need to know.
-It takes a little more effort than asking ChatGPT to look up a subject line, but it gives the it one exact email to work from.
+Fuzzy requests still belong in everyday email searches; ask ChatGPT to find the email about a subject when a likely match is enough.
+When later work depends on the answer, use the complete `Message-ID`, ask the agent to retrieve Gmail’s returned thread, then ask what you need to know.

+It takes a little more effort, sure, but it gives the LLM one exact email to work from.
 Much safer!